feathersui/feathersui-starling/documentation/help/markdown/tiled-rows-layout.md

 author: Josh Tynjala

 ---
-# Using TiledRowsLayout in Feathers containers
+# Using `TiledRowsLayout` in Feathers containers

-The `TiledRowsLayout` class may be used by components that support layout, such as `List` and `ScrollContainer`, to display items from left to right in multiple rows.
+The `TiledRowsLayout` class may be used by components that support layout, such as `List`, `LayoutGroup`, and `ScrollContainer`, to display items from left to right in multiple rows.
 It supports paging horizontally or vertically, and you can modify a number of useful options for the spacing and alignment.

 ## The Basics